Gallery

 Jesus Balta and Maria Pachon playing the “bastons”

-The other elements that complete the ensemble are modular synthesizers, an Eventide H9 Max and an electric guitar with distortion.
-A backing track with electronic elements and sound FX accompanies the ensemble in their performance.
+The ensemble is further enriched by modular synthesizers, an Eventide H9 Max, and an electric guitar with distortion.
+A backing track featuring electronic elements and sound effects accompanies the live performance, blending acoustic and electronic textures to enhance the piece’s emotional and sonic landscape.

 Vanessa Bowers, high soprano (Left) and Honey Rouhani, Persian soprano (Right)